Day 10 North Cape Tour Senjahopen Tromso

 Fv858

-If necessary, you can refuel at a gas station (RP2) in Senjahopen for the ride, there is also a small supermarket where you can stock up on some provisions for the journey.
+If necessary, you can refuel in Senjahopen.
+There's also a small supermarket there where you can stock up on provisions for the journey.

-The ride takes you mostly along the coastline of the fjords so we can enjoy the beautiful panoramas with water on one side and mountains and beautiful nature on the other.
-There are several parking spaces along the route where you can stop for a picnic, take pictures and enjoy the beautiful surroundings.
-There are also sanitary facilities in the larger parking lots.
-A number of stops are included in the route.
+The journey largely follows the fjord coastline, allowing us to enjoy beautiful panoramas with water on one side and mountains and unspoiled nature on the other.
+There are several parking areas along the route where you can stop for a picnic, take photos, and enjoy the scenery.
+The larger parking areas also have restroom facilities.
+Several of these stops are included in the route.

-In Sisland on the island of Senja (RP11) we can stop for lunch, there is a restaurant and a snack bar.
-In the village there is also a supermarket (RP12) to buy food and drinks for the road.
-Do this especially if you want to take the walk to the Hillesøytoppen later on, water for the road is important.
+In Silsand, on the island of Senja, we can stop for lunch.
+There's a restaurant and a snack bar, and the village also has a supermarket where you can buy food and drinks for the journey.
+This is especially recommended if you plan to hike to Hillesøytoppen; bringing plenty of water is important.

-Via the Gisund bridge (RP14) in Norwegian: Gisundbrua we leave Silsand.
-The bridge crosses the strait from Gisundet to the mainland town of Finnsnes.
-The bridge is 1147 meters long and has 25 spans, of which the main span is 143 meters long.
-The maximum distance to the sea under the bridge is 41 meters, the bridges in Scandinavia are so high that sea-going vessels can pass underneath without hindering other traffic.
-From this height you often have a very nice view of the surroundings.
+We leave Silsand via the Gisund Bridge (Norwegian: Gisundbrua).
+This bridge spans the Gisundet Strait and connects Senja with the town of Finnsnes on the mainland.
+The bridge is 1,147 meters long and has 25 spans, the main span of which is 143 meters.
+The maximum vertical clearance is 41 meters.
+Bridges in Scandinavia are often built so high that ocean-going vessels can pass without obstructing road traffic.
+From this height, you also have a magnificent view of the surrounding area.

-At RP16 we dive into the Rya tunnel (Norwegian: Ryaforbindelsen or Ryatunnelen).
-This is an undersea tunnel that takes us to the island of Kvaløya.
-The tunnel passes under the Straumsfjorden between the village of Larseng and the Balsnes area on the mainland.
-The 2675 meter long tunnel reaches a maximum depth of 87 meters below sea level and has a maximum descent-gradient of 7.8%.
+Then we drive through the Rya Tunnel (Norwegian: Ryaforbindelsen or Ryatunnelen) to the island of Kvaløya.
+This is an undersea tunnel beneath the Straumsfjorden, between the village of Larseng and the Balsnes area on the mainland.
+The tunnel is 2,675 meters long, reaches a maximum depth of 87 meters below sea level, and has a maximum gradient of 7.8%.

-Before taking the Sommarøy Bridge (Norwegian: Sommarøybrua) from Kvaløya to Sommarøy we stop at RP17 to photograph the view of this beautiful bridge.
-The prestressed concrete bridge is 522 meters long and the longest span on the bridge is 120 meters.
-The Sommarøy bridge has traffic lights to avoid accidents on the narrow bridge, in heavy weather they sometimes don't work, then watch out for oncoming traffic.
+Before crossing the Sommarøy Bridge (Norwegian: Sommarøybrua) from Kvaløya to Sommarøy, we stop to photograph this beautiful bridge.
+The prestressed concrete bridge is 522 meters long, with a maximum span of 120 meters.
+The Sommarøy Bridge is equipped with traffic lights to prevent accidents on the narrow bridge.
+In bad weather, these may sometimes be out of order; in such cases, be extra vigilant for oncoming traffic.

-We drive on to the youth center on Hillesøy where we can park at RP18 to take the hike to the Hillesøytoppen.
-This is a small mountain, actually more of a hill with a height of 211 meters, beautifully situated in the sea outside Tromsø.
+We continue to the youth center on Hillesøy, where we can start the hike to Hillesøytoppen.
+This is a small mountain—more like a hill, really—with a height of 211 meters, beautifully situated in the sea, just outside Tromsø.

-The walk up is quite steep, but nothing scary, and there is a well-marked trail to follow.
-You can take another path along the way, which is less steep and has a breathtaking view of small bays with white beaches and turquoise water.
-Once at the top, turn left to follow this other path, it goes straight down to the ocean where you turn left again and head towards the houses on Sommarøy before walking back to the parking lot.
+The hike up is quite steep, but not dangerous, and the path is well marked.
+Along the way, you can choose an alternative route that's less steep and offers breathtaking views of small bays with white beaches and turquoise water.
+Once at the top, turn left to follow this alternative path.
+The path runs straight down towards the ocean, after which you turn left towards the houses on Sommarøy and then walk back to the parking lot.

 Want to download this route?